 Plan to go to your local flower market or the grocery store for flowers.
 If I can’t get to the flower market, I like to get flowers at Costco and Trader Joe’s.
 I find Vons in Hermosa Beach has the best local orchids which last for months.

 The best time to buy flowers is 1-2 days before you want to make the arrangements.
-This gives the flowers about 2 days to open up (especially roses).
+This gives the blooms about two days to open up (especially roses).

 Try to make the actual arrangements on the morning of the party.